harrydoestechonyt/tag-engine/README.md

 ## IMPORTATNT!
 If you encounter any bugs, please create a new issue [here](https://github.com/harrydoestechonyt/tag-engine/issues/new)

+# Contributing

+Feel free to fork the repository, create issues, or submit pull requests.
+Contributions are welcome to make TagEngine even better!

 # Setting up

 **This assumes you have already have PhotonVR and the other stuff set up.**